Tags: Faculty

 Yoruba language and linguistics, applied linguistics and language teaching, and language, culture and society.

-Keith Langston is Professor of Slavic Studies and Linguistics.
-He received his Ph.D. in Slavic Linguistics from Yale University, where he also taught for three years as a lecturer.
-Since 1995 he has been a member of the faculty of Germanic & Slavic Studies and Linguistics at the University of Georgia.
-His research interests include Slavic prosody and the phonology/morphology interface; historical Slavic linguistics and…
+Keith Langston is Professor of Linguistics and an affiliated faculty member in the Department of Germanic & Slavic Studies.
+He received his Ph.D. in Slavic Linguistics from Yale University, where he also taught for three years as a lecturer before joining the UGA faculty in 1995.
+His research interests include Slavic prosody and the phonology/morphology interface; historical Slavic linguistics and accentology; and sociolinguistics, with…

 After majoring as an undergraduate in English and minoring in classics and math, I went to Yale to study linguistics and more or less stumbled into one of the leading centers of Indo-European Linguistics in the world.
 Since I had always had latent interests in this area, based upon my classical studies, I began to take courses with Warren Cowgill on general Indo-European and with Stanley Insler on Sanskrit.
 I wrote my dissertation on the…